 I began with DJing rather late.
 Before I used to be one of the busiest Zurich clubbers; always all night on the dancefloor.
 What was played there (Acid, Chicago House, UK Rave, afterhours Techno and Trance) was sometimes brilliant - but then in the late 90ies often no more powerful enough.
 My feeling of lameness I shared with others in the public.
 That's why I started some years ago with my own concept for a new danceclub (3disco.com) and the partylabel reloaded.ch.

-I bring as DJ fast and strong, also melodic tracks with lots of arpeggios and rolling basslines, interwoven rhythms ..and also I love vocals.
-Currently my fave sound is Progressive Trance, but I heart also many tracks from other genres (Minimal, Techno, Progressive House).
-In 2012, I began harmonic mixing - one of the pros of digital DJing.
+I bring as DJ fast and strong, also melodic tracks with lots of arpeggios and rolling basslines, interwoven rhythms ..and also I adore vocals.
+Currently my fave sound is Progressive Trance, but I heart also many tracks from other genres (Minimal, Techno, Progressive House, Electro).
+In 2012, I began with harmonic mixing also - one of the pros of digital DJing.
 I have also many vinyl records and 1000+ CDs n tapes, but it's clear that for someone who's beginning after the year 2000 (and is working with computers intensely), the only choice is DIGITAL, with mostly lossless mp3s or flacs!
 I think the anti-mp3 movement is nonsense.
 Electronic music is produced digitally and a needle gliding through a plastic creek cannot make it sound any better.
 Records are nice things to have though, a DJ handling with 12inches is better to look at than one staring into a notebook, that's right ;) Oh well, but what is it all about ?
 Music, passion, dance .. pure life!
 Digital DJing provides a lot more creative possibilities, especially with the devices of the newest generation.
 So ..
 I'm not sure how long vinyl is actually going to survive, outside of the living room of the older audio freaks.